Pope Tech PDF Scanning in Canvas LMS is powered by GrackleDocs PDF Testing engine, which uses the PDF/UA standard for its tests.

 Before you get started

-- After purchasing PDF Scanning you will need to rescan websites to see the new results.
+- After purchasing PDF Scanning, rescan websites to see the new results.

 Pope Tech Results

-- Feature: Link to PDF with no detectable issues
+- Link to PDF with no detectable issues (Feature): No detectable issues are present.

 How to fix a PDF for Accessibility

-PDF Accessibility can be a challenge, there are multiple ways to fix it depending on your situation.
+PDF Accessibility can be challenging.
+There are multiple ways to fix a PDF depending on your situation.
 Below are possibilities in order from easiest to hardest.

 - Remove the PDF or convert to a Canvas Page (When to use HTML webpages instead of PDFs).

-- Remediate PDF with Adobe Acrobat Pro or another PDF tool.
+- Remediate the PDF with Adobe Acrobat Pro or another PDF tool.

-At the top of the PDF Scan Detail is metadata or information such as the PDF title, file size, document language, how many pages in the PDF, when it was last edited and who and what program.
+At the top of the PDF Scan Detail is metadata, or information, such as the PDF title, file size, document language, how many pages are in the PDF, when it was last edited, the author, and what program created it.

 Automated Report Details

-The automated Report Details consists of an Automated Score out of 10 and Itemized Report.
+The automated Report Details is an Automated Score out of 10, and the Itemized Report.

-It is important to understand automated and manual testing work best together.
+It is important to understand that automated and manual testing work best together.
 Automated testing alone can’t determine that a PDF is accessible.
-Manual review or remediation are required to ensure optimal accessibility and usability.
+Manual review or remediation is required to ensure optimal accessibility and usability.

 Itemized Report

-To understand the Itemized Report it is import to have some familiarity with the PDF/UA Standard
+To understand the Itemized Report, it helps to have some familiarity with the PDF/UA Standard.

 PDF/UA Standard